Patrick Young Alexander: Taking off

-Patrick Alexander was very interested in the development of heavier-than-air flying machines.
+Patrick Alexander was interested in the development of heavier-than-air flying machines.
 Early in the 1890s, he travelled to Germany to meet Otto Lilienthal who was experimenting with gliders, and he continued to study ideas from a wide variety of sources.
 In 1896, Hiram Stevens Maxim came close to achieving flight when his huge steam-powered machine briefly lifted from the rails that also restrained it.
 Patrick was in contact with Octave Chanute and others experimenting with flight.
 In the US, sometime before 1903, Patrick visited Samuel Pierpont Langley whose successful models had attracted much attention.

 At Christmas 1902 he visited the Wright brothers at Kitty Hawk.

-On hearing that Patrick Alexander was planning a return trip to the US in October 1903, the Wright brothers, not known for welcoming interruptions to their work, said they would be happy to meet him.
-However, Patrick missed a crucial telegram and never received their message.
-Patrick must have been most disappointed to have missed the opportunity to witness the first flights of the Wright Flyer on 17 December 1903.
+On hearing that Alexander was planning a return trip to the US in October 1903, the Wright brothers, said they would be happy to meet him.
+However, Patrick missed a crucial telegram and never received their message, missing the opportunity to witness the first flights of the Wright Flyer on 17 December 1903.

 Aldershot in Hampshire was an insignificant village until, in 1854, it was selected as the home of the British Army.
 It was in Aldershot that the army established the Army Balloon section.
-In June 1904 the American born aviation pioneer Samuel Franklin Cody came to Aldershot to test his kites.
+In June 1904, the American born aviation pioneer Samuel Franklin Cody came to Aldershot to test his kites.
 There, in collaboration with the Army, he worked on balloons, kites and aeroplanes.
-That same year Patrick Alexander moved to nearby Mytchett in Surrey where he was involved with the Army Balloon section.
+That same year, Alexander moved to nearby Mytchett in Surrey where he was involved with the Army Balloon section.
 He shared a house with Cody who later went on to become the first man in England to fly an aeroplane.